umermansoor/Portal-Jekyll-Theme/_site/README.md

 ## Portal Jekyll Theme

 Portal is mobile-first Jekyll theme for technical blogs and websites.
-The source code is available at: [https://github.com/umermansoor/Portal-Jekyll-Theme](https://github.com/umermansoor/Portal-Jekyll-Theme)
+For more info, read this [blog post](https://codeahoy.com/2020/02/15/portal-jekyll-theme/).

 ### Live Demo